Hudson Yards (development): Wynn New York City proposal

-The status of the plans for buildings with a range of uses on the western yard is unclear.
-In late 2022, multiple sources reported that Related had entered into a partnership with Wynn Resorts to attempt develop a casino and resort on the western yard, presumably replacing earlier plans.
+In late 2022, multiple sources reported that Related had entered into a partnership with Wynn Resorts to attempt to develop an integrated resort with a casino on the western yard, presumably replacing earlier plans.
+The next year, it was announced that the plan would include a "'resort' tower", developed with Wynn, as well as a casino and hotel.
+The plan includes a previously unannounced 2-million-square-foot office tower, as well as a previously disclosed apartment building, school, and park.
 This plan would require that the partnership secure one of several available licenses, issued by New York state, for casinos in New York City and its surroundings.
-Competitors for the licenses include a joint venture between SL Green Realty and Caesars Entertainment, Soloviev Group, and other bidders.
-Related has also entered into discussion with representatives of Madison Square Garden about moving the sporting and entertainment facility to the development.
+Competitors for the casino licenses included a joint venture between SL Green Realty and Caesars Entertainment, Soloviev Group, and other bidders.